ali-vilab/Infusion/README.md

 ```

 * 🛠️ You can prepare your own data according to such a structure.
-In addition, accurate mask is very important.
-Here we recommend two image segmentation tools: [Segment and Track Anything](https://github.com/z-x-yang/Segment-and-Track-Anything) and [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything).
+In addition, accurate masks are very important.
+Here, we recommend two image segmentation tools: [Segment and Track Anything](https://github.com/z-x-yang/Segment-and-Track-Anything) and [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything).

 * 🛠️ To obtain camera parameters and initial point cloud, please refer to 'convert.py' in [Gaussian-Splatting](https://github.com/graphdeco-inria/gaussian-splatting/tree/main) :)
 ## Instructions